Date: 6 November 2016. Seaweed's Dryer Bar.

 When Kidlet replaced her blinds I cut and kept the lines that pulled

 them up and down.
-I've found tons of uses for that "small stuff"
+I have found tons of uses for that "small stuff"

 aboard Seaweed.
 I always keep it when I see any being tossed.
-It's
+It is

 handy to have aboard.